|

 Nibble

 Half a byte - four bits.
-Nibbles are important in hexadecimal and BCD representations.
+Nibbles are important in hexadecimal and BCD

 The term is sometimes spelled nybble.